Contenido principal

 Main

-• Burst Radix 2 — Select this value to specify minimum resource architecture.
-This architecture type does not support vector input.
+• Burst Radix 2 — Minimum resource architecture.
+This architecture does not support vector input.
 When you use this architecture, your input data must comply with the ready backpressure signal.
+This architecture supports only fixed FFT lengths.

 For more details about these architectures, see Algorithms.

-This parameter specifies the complex multiplier type for HDL implementation.
+Specify the hardware implementation for complex multipliers.
 Each multiplication is implemented either with Use 4 multipliers and 2 adders or with Use 3 multipliers and 5 adders.
-The implementation speed depends on the synthesis tool and target device that you use.
+Depending on your synthesis tool and target device, one option may be faster or smaller.

-When you select this parameter, the output elements are bit-reversed.
-To return output elements in linear order, clear this parameter.
+When you select this check box, the output elements are bit-reversed relative to the input order.
+To return output elements in linear order, clear this check box.

 The FFT algorithm calculates output in the reverse order to the input.
 If you specify the output to be in the same order as the input, the algorithm performs an extra reversal operation.
 For more information, see Linear and Bit-Reversed Output Order.

-When you select this parameter, the block expects input data in bit-reversed order.
-By default, this parameter is disabled, and the block expects the input in linear order.
+When you select this check box, the block expects input data in bit-reversed order.
+By default, the check box is cleared and the input is expected in linear order.

 The FFT algorithm calculates output in the reverse order to the input.
 If you specify the output to be in the same order as the input, the algorithm performs an extra reversal operation.
 For more information, see Linear and Bit-Reversed Output Order.